seungjae2525/RMSTSens/README.md

 ## Description
 This is the source code for the `RMSTSens` package in R.
 `RMSTSens` is a package aimed at providing a novel sensitivity analysis method for the RMST difference when unmeasured confounding is suspected.
 Given a user-specified sensitivity parameter, the sensitivity range of the difference in adjusted RMST is calculated with the percentile bootstrap confidence interval for the population sensitivity range.
-See reference for details
+See reference for details.

 ### Reference
 Not yet published (submitted to journal related to biostatistics).